GENERAL TERMS AND CONDITIONS OF USE OF DROUOT’S ONLINE TOOLS in force from 20/02/2020

-The User acknowledges that the auction amount displayed on Drouot Online or MoniteurLive Platform is a provisional amount that may be modified by the Sales Operator.
+The User acknowledges that the auction amount shown on Drouot Online or MonitorLive Platform is a provisional amount that can be modified by the Sales Operator.

-Users interested in a lot appearing in a Catalogue who can neither attend in person, nor participate in the auction by submitting their bids directly via the MoniteurLive and Drouot Online Platforms, may, up the time limit chosen by the Sale Operator before the sale, submit an Absentee Bid to the Sales Operator which can be bid during the course of the sale.
+Where the Sales Operator has allowed Absentee Bids to be placed for a given Sale, a User interested in a lot appearing in a Catalogue who can neither attend the in-room auction nor take part by submitting their bids in real time via the MoniteurLive and Drouot Online Platforms, may submit an Absentee Bid to the Sales Operator, within the time limit specified by the latter, which may be executed during the sale.

 The Absentee Bid is sent to the Sales Operator with the maximum bid amount, the User’s identity, the description of the lot concerned and the verified bank card imprint.